-(e) Members shall be allowed to claim two weeks vacation only in priority order before the remainder of the members of the chapel have their choice of vacation period.
+- (e) Members shall be allowed to claim two (2) weeks' vacation only in priority order before the remainder of the members of the chapel have their choice of vacation period. - (f) The normal period for taking vacations shall be from January to February and June to September inclusive, unless otherwise requested by the employee.
+Members shall be

-(f) The normal period for taking vacations shall be from June to September inclusive, unless otherwise requested by the employee.
-Members shall be permitted to take two weeks only during this period unless otherwise agreed by mutual consent of the shop steward and the department head.

-(g) Each employee shall receive his or her full earned vacation in the calendar year subsequent to their anniversary date.
+- permitted to take two (2) weeks only during this period unless otherwise agreed by mutual consent of the shop steward and the department head. - (g) Each employee shall receive his or her full earned vacation in the calendar year subsequent to their anniversary date.
 However, partial days can be carried over from year to year until half or full days have accumulated in the vacation bank.
-When such vacation is taken, it will be paid at the regular base rate being earned at the time the vacation is taken.

-(h) Statutory holidays falling within a vacation shall not be construed as part of the vacation period.

-(i) For part-time employees vacation pay shall be based on:
+When such vacation is taken, it will be paid at the regular base rate being earned at the time the vacation is taken. - (h) Statutory holidays falling within a vacation shall not be construed as part of the vacation period. - (i) For part-time employees vacation pay shall be based on:

-2 weeks vacation4%3 weeks vacation6%4 weeks vacation8%5 weeks vacation10%6 weeks vacation12%
+2 weeks vacation

+3 weeks vacation

+4 weeks vacation

+5 weeks vacation

+6 weeks vacation

+10%

+6 weeks vacation

+12%

-(j) Employees may, at their request, take their vacation in oneday increments.
+(j) Employees may, at their request, take their vacation in one-day increments.
 Such request will not be unreasonably withheld.
 However, priority claiming shall occur for all vacations until March 30th of each year.
 Any vacation of less than one week booked on a first-come basis after March 30 will not be subject to priority claiming.
-It is further agreed that if a person is denied a one-day vacation in a department, such oneday vacation will not be subsequently given to another person in said department.
+It is further agreed that if a person is denied a one-day vacation in a department, such one-day vacation will not be subsequently given to another person in said department.